macimas-fonts/macsMinecraft/README.md

 > these fonts are incompetently made, so expect some issues!!
 ><br>
 > feel free to let me know in Issues page if you have issue or suggestion with these packages `:)`
+>
+> also!!! this project isn't affiliated with Mojang in any way!

 for downloads, check [Releases page](https://github.com/macimas-fonts/macsMinecraft/releases)